aquariusluo/Stakewars-III/challenges/Challenge015.md

 -rw-------  1 root root  214 Aug 30 09:34 voter_node_key.json
 ```

-Now, First valiating node is failover and switch to second voting node on localnet.
+Now, First valiadting node is failover and switch to second voting node on localnet.

 ## 2. Deploy kuutamod on a testnet